Soniasaurus5607/Standard-moderation-discord-bot/README.md

 open your command prompt by hitting WIN+R on your keyboard and writing "cmd" and press OK.
 In  the windows that just opened you have to write _node -v_.
 If it spits out an error you have to install node by clicking this link https://nodejs.org/en .

+**2. Creating our bot folder** \
+open file explorer and create a bot folder where you want. open command prompt like i showed you before and navigate to the folder by using the command _cd *insert folder here*_